UACCM Student

 Opportunities for Increased Academic Rigor

-UACCM CORE Academy
+UACCM CORE Academies

-The UACCM CORE Academy is a concurrent enrollment partnership between UACCM and the South Conway County School District.
-Through this program, students have the opportunity to complete the Arkansas 35-hour General Education Core requirement before they graduate high school.
-The 35-hour General Education Core is transferable to all degrees and all public colleges in the state of Arkansas.
-Students enrolled in the UACCM CORE Academy will be enrolled in UACCM courses at the high school, online, and/or on the UACCM campus.
+The UACCM CORE Academies provide students with an affordable jumpstart in completing the Arkansas 35-hour General Education Core requirement before graduating high school.
+The 35-hour General Education Core is transferable to all degrees and public colleges in the state of Arkansas.
+Students enrolled in a UACCM CORE Academy will be enrolled in UACCM courses at the high school, online, and/or on the UACCM campus.

 Participating Schools